 More comfort food recipes

-- Grab some oven-safe ramekins here
+- Grab some oven-safe ramekins here.

 - I get all my free-range chicken from Butcher Box, conveniently delivered to me frozen.

-- Freeze this recipe in glass microwave-safe bowls up to 3 months
+- Freeze this recipe in glass meal prep bowls for up to 3 months.

 Ingredients